semaphoreci/docs/macos-mojave_5c6d3bfa2c7d3a66e32eaf2e.md

 - [Xcode](#xcode)
 - [See also](#see-also)

-Note: MacOS support on Semaphore is currently in private beta.
-To get access, [please apply][beta-form].
+Note: MacOS support on Semaphore is currently in beta.

 ## Using the macos-mojave OS image in your agent configuration